Internet Access and Wireless

 How to Connect to the Network

 Printing to the library’s printer is not currently available through the wireless network.
-To print, save your document to a removable drive, and check in with the Reference Librarian to use one of the public computers.
+To print, first save your document to a removable drive and then check in with the Reference Librarian to use one of the public computers.

 Library staff will not provide technical assistance and the library cannot guarantee that you will be able to make a connection.